yoonjk/VAD-VAR-Workshop/Sterling/docs/ConfigurationPart2.md

     ![image](_attachments/BB_FG_GroupsAddPartners.png)

-1. Select the identities that you added and the group (use Ctrl-Click for multiple selections) and then Click **Execute**
+1. Select the identities that you added and the group (use Cmd-Click for multiple selections) and then Click **Execute**

     ![image](_attachments/BB_FG_GroupsSelectPartners.png)